Medal - Museum Victoria Comet Halley, 1986 (AD)

-A brass commemorative medal (32 mm diameter) featuring a bust of Edmund Halley and a comet image drawn from an ancient Roman coin.
+A silver plated commemorative medal (32 mm diameter) featuring a bust of Edmund Halley and a comet image drawn from an ancient Roman coin.

 Bust of Halley, facing right; above, EDMOND HALLEY below, MUSEUM OF VICTORIA , under l. shoulder HAFNER

 Depiction of comet with COMET HALLEY across, above, AUSTRALIA; below, 1986

 Obverse: EDMOND HALLEY MUSEUM OF VICTORIA HAFNER Reverse: AUSTRALIA COMET HALLEY 1986